rockymeza/couchy/README.md

 ```

 ## Seeding
 This is mainly for creating test data.
-It takes a callback would should return
+It takes a callback would should return a document.

 `db.seed(doc_callback, callback || noop)`